 'A Dress Fit for a King' - The story of Ann Bangham

 As well as this, throughout the first floor you will be able to discover more about the life of Ann and Thomas Harley.
-With parts of their history weaved as a narrative throughout the rooms, you are able to learn more, and discover what it was like to live during the eighteenth-century.
+With parts of their history shared as a narrative throughout the rooms, you are able to learn more, and discover what it was like to live during the eighteenth-century.

 Georgian culture and the life of Ann